 Using so-called "matcher libraries" to implement custom assertions to make tests more readable and maintainable.
 2

 InfoQ interviewed Capers Jones about advancements and events in software engineering and the effects that they have had on our society.

 Quality Code book covers different aspects of SDLC with focus on delivering quality product.
 InfoQ spoke with author Stephen Vance about the book and best practices for testing applications.

 This article provides an overview of tools and libraries available for embedded data analytics & statistics, both stand-alone software packages and programming languages with statistical capabilities.

 The authors compare different methods to compute the variance of a large data set using an imperative style, The fork/join framework and the new Streams API in Java 8 10

-This first article in the series on the Kanban “nine values, three agendas” model, explores the sustainability agenda: a common approach to Kanban adoption at the level of individuals and teams.
+This third and last article in the series on the Kanban “nine values, three agendas” model explores the survivability agenda: the humane, start with what you do now approach to change.

 Philipp K. Janert explains how to reliably auto-scale systems using a reactive approach based on feedback control which provides a more accurate solution than deterministic or rule-based ones.